learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 Now if you refresh the `index.html` page in your browser you should see an ugly black rainbow.
 Gerd Jerb!

-Okay so we got the basic outline because in the `main.css` all the `div` elements were selected and styled, but the colors are wrong because the default border color is black.
+Okay so you've got the basic outline because in the `main.css` all the `div` elements were selected and styled, but the colors are wrong because the default border color is black.
 To fix this we need to learn a little bit more about colors, because while we could just set `color: red;` we should learn how to make colors without words.
-We should just use numbers, and not just any set of numbers, but numbers with base pair of 16 rather than base pair of 10 like we use everyday.
-These numbers are called hexadecimals and we can use them to make colors.
+We should just use numbers and not just any set of numbers, but numbers with base pair of 16 rather than base pair of 10 like we use everyday.
+These numbers are called hexadecimal numbers and we can use them to make colors.

 ## Some Stuff You Should Know About Hex Colors (and Web Colors in General).
 Hex colors begin with `#` and are followed by, generally, 6 numbers, but some of these numbers are actually letters.
 The lowest single digit number in hex is 0 and the highest single digit number is f.
 This table might help to visualize what we mean by this.